-- 1. Courseware Packet. - 2.
-RESERVE: Michiko Yusa 2002.
+- 1. RESERVE: Michiko Yusa 2002.
 Japanese Religious Traditions (JRT), Prentice Hall.
 I will put three copies of this on reserve (three is the maximum allowed).
 I strongly advise you to read over that book and create a timeline of Japanese periods/events/and figures so you have a sufficient overview of Japanese history to understand what's going on week to week.
-It is a short book, you can read the whole thing in an hour. - 3.
-In order to keep costs down for students, we will also be making extensive use of online sources.
+It is a short book, you can read the whole thing in an hour. - 2.
+In order to keep costs down for students (i.e. zero dollars), we will be making extensive use of online sources.
 These are REQUIRED READINGS.
-You should download them, print them out, and read them like your other readings. - 4.
+You should download them, print them out, and read them like your other readings. - 3.
 Note: Readings should be completed by Monday of the week in which they are listed.